Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _The computer-generated caption_

-1. Click the thumbnail to display the original image in a lightbox.
+1. Click the thumbnail to display an enlarged version of the image in a lightbox.
 Confirm that the computer-generated caption appears at the top of the lightbox.
 Then dismiss the lightbox.

     ![Lightbox with computer-generated caption](Images/node-lightbox-with-caption.png)